Cinimajig/script-collection/README.md

 # script-collection
-Collection from scripts for various purposes.
+Collection from scripts for various purposes
 Use at your own risk